-I used Siteground in this example but they should all be similar across different hosting companies.
+I used Siteground in this example, but they should all be similar across different hosting companies.

 I suggest starting out with the 1-year StartUp program.
 It works out to be $3.95 per month as opposed to the $9.95 per month for a year.
-Sure, investing on your travel blog is a significant commitment, but if you are aiming to build a successful one from the start, it is important to get into the right mindset.
+Sure, investing in your travel blog is a significant commitment, but if you are aiming to build a successful one from the start, it is essential to get into the right mindset.
 If you go into it thinking you are in for the long haul like a marriage, then you are more dedicated to making it happen.

 Part 4: Install WordPress and Optimize the Website

 CDN, SSL, Caching – Once you have picked the hosting company you want to install WordPress and then set up SSL for your site.
 WordPress is your kitchen.
-Here is where you will do all your content cooking and you are the chef who is going to deliver this gourmet content to the world.
+Here is where you will do all your content cooking, and you are the chef who is going to deliver this gourmet content to the world.
 My history with the WWW dates back in its early days when we were viewing content on monochrome and text only monitors.
 It used to be that proprietary CMS’ were only available to the rich but thanks to the open-source WordPress, it is available free to the masses.

 Once you’ve signed up for hosting you will have an interface like this one called CPanel.
 Here you can install WordPress.
 Follow the steps outlined by the Install Wizard.